QAPournima/qapournima/README.md

 ---

-💡 *"Quality is never an accident; it is always the result of intelligent effort."* 🚀
+💡 *"Quality in software testing isn’t a coincidence—it's the outcome of smart automation, rigorous validation, and relentless improvement."* 💫